 Kendra's poems have appeared or are forthcoming in North American Review, Poet Lore, 5AM, Rattle, Licking River Review, Stickman Review, Barely South Review, The Coachella Review, Juked, El Portal, Flint Hills Review, and Moon City Review, among others.
 Kendra attended the June 2016 Squaw Valley Community of Writers Poetry Workshop.
-In 2017, her poems “Perennial” and “Making Risotto for Dinner When His Ex-Wife Calls” were featured on the radio show The Writer's Almanac.
+In 2017, her poems “Perennial” and “Making Risotto for Dinner When His Ex-Wife Calls” were featured on the The Writer's Almanac.

 BOOK LAUNCH READINGS